 Regarding show-and-tell, kids are often more interested in sharing something they love than learning.
 But teachers can use this as an opportunity to teach students how to share their ideas with others in a respectful way.

-Here are some tips for making show-and-tell more meaningful for both students and teachers:
+Here are some tips for making it more meaningful for both students and teachers:

 Before the Show